Nuova Ternana 1925: 1998–present: From Serie B to Lega Pro Prima Divisione and back

 Ternana played Serie B from 1998 until 2006.
 In 2004 missed a promotion in Serie A finishing 4 points behind Fiorentina.

 In 2006 they were relegated to Serie C1 (since the season 2008–09 Lega Pro Prima Divisione).

 In the season 2010–11 the club was relegated to Lega Pro Seconda Divisione after losing the play-out, but it was later readmitted to Lega Pro Prima Divisione on 4 August 2011 to fill vacancies.

 In the following season 2011–12 it was promoted from Lega Pro Prima Divisione to Serie B.

 Back in Serie B, Ternana has avoided relegation as well as play-outs for 6 consecutive seasons.

-In June 2017, the ownership of the club passed to the Stefano Bandecchi (owner of the Università degli Studi Niccolò Cusano).
+In June 2017, the ownership of the club passed to Stefano Bandecchi (owner of the Università degli Studi Niccolò Cusano).
 When the club was bought by Unicusano, thus adding the name of the private university to the club.
 The word "Unicusano" was also added to the crest in 2017–18 season, but was removed in May 2018.

 Ternana was relegated from Serie B on 12 May 2018 and returned to Serie B after a three-year purgatory.
 In their last season in Serie C, Ternana dominated the (Southern) group C, finishing 22 points ahead Catanzaro.

+On 28 May 2026 the club was officially liquidated.